-Listed below is a comprehensive guide and benefits of the key materials that KOMME has meticulously sourced, blended, tested and perfected for our collection.
+Keep reading to learn why and what you should actually look for when shopping for new sheets - It is a comprehensive guide and benefits of the key materials that KOMME has meticulously sourced, blended, tested and perfected for our collection.
 We hope it will help you make an informed purchase that will make your bed the most blissful haven in your home.

 Cotton sheets have been a staple in the beds of people for centuries now.
 It is a pure, natural material, and this means that when woven into a bedding set it makes the fabric breathable.
 Every night your body temperature changes as you fall asleep.
 This often results in waking up hot, sticky, and desperate for some cool air.
 Brilliantly, cotton will absorb the heat from your body throughout the night, allowing you to stay cool and dry.

 Cotton is naturally hypoallergenic, so has limited association with any allergies, and won’t cause any irritation or itchiness.
 Long staple cotton fiber is strong, tough and not afraid to get dirty.
 You can rely on it to last a long time as it gets softer with each wash.
 A thread count of 200 or higher is sufficient to assure the weave is tight enough for a long-lasting pleasure.

 TENCEL™ is the certified version of lyocell, a natural cellulose extracted from the wood pulp of the eucalyptus tree which is naturally anti-microbial and considered to be an environmentally friendly material.
 The greatest appeal of TENCEL™ is its high level of silky softness, vivid sheen, drapability and gentleness on skin.
 Its breathability is ideal for thermal regulation.

 TENCEL™ COTTON BLEND